Ksoucha/BoucleBleue/README.md

 ## Steps to run the game
 1. Clone the repository
 2. Nagivate to the project directory
-3. MNagivate to the folder _BoucleBleue/bin/Release/net6.0_ and open the .exe file
+3. Nagivate to the folder _BoucleBleue/bin/Release/net6.0_ and open the .exe file

 ## Bugs to fix/features to add
 * The background music of the game opens in the user's browser on YouTube, not in-game
 * Add instructions/context in the beginning of the game
 * Make an English version of the game